 The premise was interesting, but it is an adequate and okay effort at most.
 Again, it is Robin Williams I watch this movie for, more so than for the other cast members.
 There are a few scenes earlier on in the film where he is shirtless, and he looks in good shape too.

-Nonetheless, as I said, Robin has appeared in far better movies, especially comedy movies than Club Paradise and his turn as Jack Moniker is low-key and somewhat, decent at best; it is a movie that is certainly not without its flaws.
-The ending was a little odd and one I'd have not opted for.
+Nonetheless, as I said, Robin has appeared in far better movies, especially comedy movies than Club Paradise and his turn as Jack Moniker is low-key and somewhat, decent at best; the onscreen romance between Jack and Phillipa was so banal and I find it hard to believe that as this character, Robin would turn on the charm as a ladies man.
+He's had other onscreen romance scenes and most of them, for me, came as being more natural in them as well.
+This is a movie that is certainly not without its flaws.
+The ending was a little odd also and one I would have not opted for.

 If you are a Robin Williams fan and expect lots of dialogue and scenes with him in it, you're in for a disappointment.

 Otherwise, it is a harmless, bland, but at best adequate cult movie that doesn't take itself too seriously.
-Especially if you want to see more of early pre-Good Morning, Vietnam, Dead Poets Society and Mrs Doubtfire, Robin Williams.
 The reggae soundtrack is good.

 And at worst, it is also one of his less impressive efforts.